This blog may contain affiliate links. Read our disclosure policy for more info.

 4. Take a cooking class

 While we’re on the topic of food, we may as well talk about the next best thing to eating Sri Lankan food – and that’s cooking it!
-Honestly, it’s one of the best things I did in Sri Lanka and something that surprised me the most was how simple their food is to cook!
+Honestly, it’s one of the best things I did in Sri Lanka, and something that surprised me the most was how simple their food is to cook!

 Our cooking lesson went for around 2 hours and in that time we cooked five different vegetarian dishes.
 Cooking classes vary in price depending on your choice of meat/vegetarian and how many curries you cook.
 However, anything around the 2,000 LKR ($11.30 USD) mark is a good price.

 We did our cooking class at a Hotel in Ella.
 This was a family-owned guesthouse and the mother actually did our cooking class with us.
 It was only 1,400 LKR each for our private class.
-Many guesthouses around Sri Lanka offer cooking classes and they are normally cheaper than specific cooking class establishments.

 5. Hike to Adam’s Peak